Netflix/metaflow-tools/aws/cloudformation/README.md

 - **AWS Batch Compute Environment** - In order to extend Metaflow's compute capabilities to the cloud, AWS Batch provides a simple API that runs container-based jobs to completion on AWS Elastic Container Service.

+- **AWS Step Functions and Event Bridge IAM Resources** - While Step Functions state machines aren't explicitly created by this template, Metaflow's 2.0+ releases include functionality to allow a 1:1 Flow <--> State Machine relationship.
+In order to facilitate this, there are some IAM roles and policies specific to allowing Metaflow to deploy and trigger Step Functions State Machines.

+- **Amazon DynamoDB Table** - Metaflow leverages DynamoDB to store information related to branching paths in flows executed by AWS Step Functions.
+This template deploys the appropriate table and overlays necessary permissions for AWS Batch and AWS Step Functions to communicate with it.

 - **Amazon Sagemaker Notebook Instance** - Metaflow's API allows for easy access to flow results and information which can be cleanly displayed in a Jupyter notebook.
 Amazon Sagemaker Notebook instances provide a fully managed notebook environment with dedicated and customizable compute resources.

-- **Metadata Service on AWS Fargate and Amazon Relational Database Service** - To facilitate persistent programmatic access to flow information, Metaflow provides a Metadata service that can be run on cloud resources and enable remote accessibility.
+- **Metadata and Database Services on AWS Fargate and Amazon Relational Database Service** - To facilitate persistent programmatic access to flow information, Metaflow provides a Metadata service that can be run on cloud resources and enable remote accessibility.
 This CloudFormation template leverages AWS Fargate and Amazon Relational Database Service to deploy the Metadata Service Automatically.

 - **Amazon API Gateway** - To provide secure, encrypted access to a user's Metadata Service, this CloudFormation template uses Amazon API Gateway as a TLS termination point and an optional point of basic API authentication via key.